apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**MSG Sphere in Las Vegas teases the most advanced audio system on Earth**
+**Japan police arrest woman, parents in beheading of man at hotel in Hokkaido entertainment district**

-You can read more about it [here](https://www.usatoday.com/story/tech/news/2023/07/24/msg-sphere-las-vegas-teases-most-advanced-audio-system/70460205007/).
+You can read more about it [here](https://apnews.com/article/japan-hokkaido-beheading-arrest-woman-htel-50d27dcc35191cd753d1116d0857687a).

 ## Requirements
 - Python 3.8